Returns the absolute value of the argument.

 Returns the argument of the parameter.

-The arg function returns the argument or angle of z.
+function returns the argument or angle of z

 arg(z) always returns a real number.